meghanlacoste/FrequencyTable/README.md

 // is the average of all of the data values
 //
 //      Pre-Conditions:
-//          - at least one data has been added
+//          -at least one data has been added
 //          -calculation method has been set
 //
     public double calcAverage() {